-Stop worry about it!
+Stop worrying about it!
 Focus on how you are going to wow your interviewers and land an offer first.

 What You Should NOT Do

 Bring up the salary discussion during the interview.
 It could be awkward because the interviewer is not prepared to talk about it.
-Or worse, if they thought you are trying to negotiate a higher salary, they might just change their minds and move onto the next 100 candidates who hope to get the position.
+Or worse, if they thought you were trying to negotiate a higher salary, they might just change their minds and move on to the next 100 candidates who hope to get the position.

-There is still a chance that you are asked to suggest a salary level.
-This is especially the case if the partners/owners in a small firm are interviewing you and they no idea which level they should pay.
+There is still a chance that you will be asked to suggest a salary level.
+This is especially the case if the partners/owners in a small firm are interviewing you and they have no idea which level they should pay.